elixir-lang/elixir-lang.github.com/getting-started/mix-otp/introduction-to-mix.markdown

     Randomized with seed 540224

 Notice that by running `mix test`, Mix has compiled the source files and generated the application manifest once again.
-This happens because Mix supports multiple environments, which we will explore in the next section.
+This happens because Mix supports multiple environments, which we will discuss later in this chapter.

 Furthermore, you can see that ExUnit prints a dot for each successful test and automatically randomizes tests too.
 Let's make the test fail on purpose and see what happens.